How to make Word documents accessible

 Making lists accessible in Word

-Make sure any bulleted or ordered list in your Word document is formatted using the built-in list tool.
+Make sure any bulleted or ordered lists in your Word document are formatted using the built-in list tool.

-AI tools will also look for formatted lists when scanning documents to understand your information better.
+AI tools look for properly formatted lists when scanning documents to understand your information better.

 How to add and format lists in Word